 Dar Al Amal also supports social rehabilitation and reintegration work with imprisoned women and those released from the three women prisons in Baabda, Tripoli and Zahle.
 It works with lawyers and legal associations on amending some laws to make the lives of inmates easier when back in society.
 It sometimes pays the bills of women and follows them after release in the rehabilitation centre, co-operates with authorities on providing better food and health care for prisoners as well as children living with imprisoned mothers.
 It also works with other organizations to fight human trafficking and early forced marriages for girls.

-Behind bars, prisoners get certified training on decoration, hairstyling and beauty techniques that would help them find a job once free again.
+Behind bars, prisoners get certified training on decoration, waitressing, hairstyling and beauty techniques that would help them find a job once free again.
+They also receive information on their rights as inmates and women that might be facing gender based violence.
 Occasionally Dar Al Amal, with the help of the municipality of Zahle, organises income generating exhibitions of handmade products of inmates.
 Similar events are held in Beirut during the wholly month of Ramadan.

 One of the success stories of Dar Al Amal is that of Hanaa.
-She is a young prisoner in Baabda facility.
+She was a young prisoner in Baabda facility.
 She was helped to study and apply for the official exams to get a high school certificate.
-It was an unusual surrounding to study and perform exams, inside a cell, yet she succeeded and she is now enrolled in the Lebanese University, and she plans to have a degree when it is time for her to end her term.
+It was an unusual surrounding to study and perform exams, inside a cell, yet she succeeded and then she enrolled in the Lebanese University. and she planned to have a degree when it is time for her to end her term.